PaulHamill/crunchio-kata/README.md

 # Code sample by Paul Hamill for crunch.io
 #

-HTML layer, Angular modules, stylesheets, and automated test suites for crunch.io Kata code sample.
+Web UI, Javascript (Angular), CSS, and tests for Crunch Kata demo.

 ## Installing